 An aside: we regularly visited The Automobile Palace in the 1980s, when it was still a car showroom, to look at the old cycles that hung above the gleaming gas-guzzlers.

 The Victorian spa town of Llandrindod Wells holds an annual Victorian Festival in August when the townsfolk dress up in period clothes and go about their daily business - although I doubt if this lot were really about to go cycling...

-Bike ride idea: Sustrans' The Radnor Ring, an 84 mile circular route around the old county of Radnorshire (or just do the Route 825 part at 73 miles).
+Bike ride idea: Our hilly 24-mile 'Heartsease Hop' ride, north of Llandrindod Wells.
+Sustrans' The Radnor Ring, an 84 mile circular route around the old county of Radnorshire (or just do the Route 825 part at 73 miles).
 The Radnor Ring map from Amazon.
-We will add one of our rides later.

 Open All Hours

 In the village of Penybont (NE of Llandrindod Wells) is the Thomas Shop - a village shop museum (admission free).
 What's more, it has a tearoom that every cyclist should visit (take your bike around the back to the garden by the river).